Reverse isoperimetric inequalities for Lagrangian intersection Floer theory: The reverse isoperimetric inequality

 \end{definition}

-Since intersection points of transversely intersecting Lagrangian submanifolds admit standard neighborhoods, we directly get the following result. \begin{proposition} For any pair of transversely intersecting Lagrangian submanifolds $L$ and $L'$ in $(X, \omega)$, there exists a choice of compatible almost complex structure so that the intersection is locally standard. \end{proposition} Observe that there exist locally standard clean intersections. \begin{example} The following construction comes from \cite[Remark, page 9]{cleanintersectioncompactness}.
+Since intersection points of transversely intersecting Lagrangian submanifolds admit standard neighbourhoods, we directly get the following result. \begin{proposition} For any pair of transversely intersecting Lagrangian submanifolds $L$ and $L'$ in $(X, \omega)$, there exists a choice of compatible almost complex structure so that the intersection is locally standard. \end{proposition} Observe that there exist locally standard clean intersections. \begin{example} The following construction comes from \cite[Remark, page 9]{cleanintersectioncompactness}.
 Suppose $K=L_0\cap L_1$ admits a flat metric.
 Realize the neighbourhood of $K$ as $T^{\ast}L_0$ and $L_1$ as the conormal $NK$.
 Choose a metric $g$ on $L$ such that it is flat in the neighbourhood of $K$ in $L_0$, makes $K$ totally geodesic, and restricts to a globally flat metric on $K$.
 Let $J$ be the almost complex structure on $T^{\ast}L_0$ induced by the connection on $T^{\ast}L_0$ given by $g$.
 Taking geodesic normal coordinate sending $K$ to $\mathbb{R}^k\subset \mathbb{R}^n$, we get open charts satisfying the conditions in Definition \ref{def:locallyStandard}. \end{example}

 By Bieberbach's theorem, any compact flat Riemannian manifold is a finite quotient of the torus.
-While this puts a restriction on the topology of the intersection, intersections of this form naturally appear in computations motivated by mirror symmetry. \begin{example} Following the notation from \cite{hicks2019tropical}: let $V_1, V_1\subset Q$ be two tropical subvarieties in an affine manifold $Q$.
-Suppose that they intersect cleanly in a collection of points $V_1\cap V_2=\{q_1,\ldots, q_k\}$.
-Whenever $V_1, V_2$ admit tropical Lagrangian lifts $L_{V_1}, L_{V_2}\subset T^*Q/T^*_\ZZ Q$, then the intersection $L_{V_1}\cap L_{V_2}$ is locally standard and is the union of $k$ disjoint tori of dimension $\dim(Q)-\dim(V_1)-\dim(V_2)$. \end{example}
+While this puts a restriction on the topology of the intersection, intersections of this form naturally appear in computations motivated by mirror symmetry. \begin{example} Following the notation from \cite{hicks2019tropical}: let $V_1, V_2\subset Q$ be two tropical subvarieties in an affine manifold $Q$.